BuilderIO/partytown/docs/nextjs.md

 ## Worker Strategy

-As of Next.js `v12.1.1-canary.11`, the `<Script/>` component now provides an experimental `worker` strategy.
+As of Next.js `v12.1.1-canary.11`, the `<Script/>` component now provides an experimental `worker` strategy, which uses Partytown under-the-hood.
 Please see the Next.js [Script documentation](https://nextjs.org/docs/basic-features/script#off-loading-scripts-to-a-web-worker-experimental) for more information.

 ## Install